artasparks/glift/README.md

 If you're planning on making deep changes to Glift, it may help to look [this infrastructure diagram](https://docs.google.com/drawings/d/1MQK8xWe7djaSJtXPffinfRcwdsA859S_uVI8YqOYKhk/edit).

-Although Glift was built for all major browsers, Glift was built on OSX, so these development docs assume a POSIX toolchain.

 For depgen.py to work, you'll need to have java and python installed.